DXHeroes/knowledge-base-content/problems/innovation_lacking_college_environment.md

 # Innovation Lacking College Environment

-Colleges, the classroom and it's environment plays a major role in building onces developement interest.
+Colleges, the classroom and it's environment plays a major role in building ones developement interest.
 But most of them are all about doing the class assignments and scoring highest marks in exams.

-## What an ideal class should be like?
+## What An Ideal Class Should Be Like?

 A class should have students full of enthusiasm and passion for learning, developing and growing together and building great things.
 They should be supportive so that anyone in the class can learn from anyone.
 Should discuss about the technologies to solve problems innovatively.
 In short, they should be as creative as possible.
 And class of an engineering batch should be crazy about *tech* !